Influence of oscillatory shear on nucleation in metallic glasses: a molecular dynamics study: Methods

-{Molecular Dynamics simulations were performed by using the open-source software \textsc{LAMMPS} \cite{Thompson2022}.
+Molecular Dynamics simulations were performed by using the open-source software \textsc{LAMMPS} \cite{Thompson2022}.
 A number of atoms $N=8192$ for Ni$_{50}$Al$_{50}$ and $N = 10000$ for Cu$_{23}$Zr$_{77}$ were placed randomly in a cubic simulation box subject to the standard periodic boundary conditions (PBC) in the three directions of space.
 Interatomic interactions were taken into account through the semi-empirical potentials based on the embedded atom model (EAM) for Ni$_{50}$Al$_{50} $ \cite{PurjaPun2009development} as well as Cu$_{23}$Zr$_{77}$ \cite{Mendelev2009development}.
 Integration of the equations of motion were solved using Verlet's algorithm in the velocity form with a time step of $2$ fs.
-The thermodynamic conditions were controlled by means of the isothermal–isobaric (NPT) ensemble at ambient pressure using the Nosé-Hoover thermostat and barostat \cite{nose1984unified,martyna1994constant}.}
+The thermodynamic conditions were controlled by means of the isothermal–isobaric (NPT) ensemble at ambient pressure using the Nosé-Hoover thermostat and barostat \cite{nose1984unified,martyna1994constant}.

 The samples were first equilibrated at $3000$ K for $1$ ns, where the temperature was far above the liquidus temperature ($T_L$ ) of each system.
-The investigated samples were prepared by fast quenching from $3000$ K to a target temperatures with a fast cooling rate around $10^{13}$ K/s at constant pressure.
+The investigated samples were prepared by fast quenching from $3000$ K to a target temperature with a fast cooling rate around $10^{13}$ K/s at constant pressure.
 During cooling, a configuration is taken and saved at each target temperature to further construct the TTT curves for various loading conditions along isotherms.
-Subsequently, during the isothermal homogeneous nucleation, the simulation box was deformed by using a sinusoidal shear deformation along the $x$ direction.
-The time dependent oscillatory shear strain is $\gamma(t)=\gamma_A \sin (2\pi {t}/{t_p})$, where $\gamma_A$ is the amplitude and $t_p$ is the oscillation period.
-During the deformation, we solved the SLLOD equations\cite{Edwards2006validation} of motion with the Nos\'{e}-Hoover thermostat and PBC in all dimensions, keeping the volume and temperature constant (NVT ensemble).
-We monitored the degree of crystallization at the target temperature by calculating the parameter $F_6$ \cite{goodrich2014solids}.
-The crystal bond of two neighbouring atoms i and j was constructed by the scalar product